AY2526S1-CS2103-F12-1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd person in Henri.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from Henri.

 Format: `clear`

 ### Importing contacts from data file : `import`

-Imports contact data from a specific JSON file from the data folder into the main address book.
+Imports contact data from a specific JSON file from the data folder into the main Henri

 Format: `import FILENAME.json`